-David L. Ferrera is a partner in the Litigation Department and chair of the Product Liability Litigation practice group.
+David L. Ferrera is a partner in the Litigation Department and chair of the Product Liability and Toxic Tort Litigation practice group.
 He is a member of the firm's Executive Committee.

 Practice Area & Experience

 David focuses his practice on complex civil disputes.
 He has trial and appellate experience in both state and federal courts, and has represented clients at arbitrations and mediations in multiple forums.
 The majority of his practice is concentrated in the drug and medical device industries, with an additional emphasis in real estate and construction disputes.

 Drug and medical device litigation.
 David currently represents a manufacturer of prosthetic knee, hip and spinal implants in cases around the country.
 He has also served as counsel in matters involving such diverse products as natural rubber latex gloves, contact lenses, contraceptive patches, DES, pediatric painkillers, quinolone antibiotics, migraine medication, and other pharmaceuticals.
 Through development of expert witnesses, he is versed in many fields of medical science, including orthopaedics, biomechanics, biomaterials, epidemiology, and pathology.
 David works closely with in-house and outside counsel in Canada, EMEA, and ASPAC on litigation issues affecting multi-national clients.
 In his multi-jurisdictional practice, he and his team also manage local counsel and third party discovery vendors, including preparation and analysis of large document productions in an era of electronic discovery.

 David has appeared on New England Cable News (NECN) and had op-eds pieces published in The Boston Globe, The National Law Journal and Mass High Tech on issues involving drug and medical device litigation.